Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 9. Add Two VertexCreators

 Add two VertexCreators to the canvas.
 We need to properly node the network without introducing new vertices (or end nodes).
-This is extremely important in road networks, to avoid representing highway overpasses or bridges as intersections (for example).
-To do this, we can use the coordinates extracted in the last step.
+This is extremely important in road networks, as it avoids representing highway overpasses or bridges as intersections (for example).
+To accomplish this, we can utilize the coordinates extracted in the previous step.
 Each CoordinateExtractor will connect to an individual VertexCreator, like below:

 9.jpg